alustan/alustan/README.md

     region: TF_VAR_region

 ```

+- `postDeploy` is an additional flexibility tool that will enable end users write a custom script that will be run by the controller and `output` stored in status field.

+> An example implementation was a custom GO script [aws-resource](https://github.com/alustan/infrastructure/blob/main/postdeploy) (could be any scripting language) that reaches out to aws api and retrieves metadata and health status of provisioned cloud resources with a specific tag and subsequently stores the output in the custom resource `postDeployOutput` status field.

+> The script expects two argument `workspace` and `region` and the values are supposed to be retrieved from env variables specified by users in this case `TF_VAR_workspace` and `TF_VAR_region`

 > **The output of your `postDeploy` script should have key: as `outputs`, body: `any arbitrary data structure`**

 ```yaml